 2. They are an acquired taste!

 Some people hate solar panels because they think they’re ugly.
-It is fair to say that bulky traditional panels are an acquired taste.
+I don’t think anyone would argue that bulky traditional panels aren’t an acquired taste.

 However, solar panels can be quite discreet when installed on pitched roofs.
 Also, numerous companies are currently developing solutions to help better integrate solar PV into buildings.
 These range from almost entirely transparent glass (to be used as windows), to Tesla’s pioneering solar roof tiles.